dav-par/eng114_DevOps/Documentation/docs/IaC_local_task.md

 ## Configure the app and db using ansible playbooks
 - `cd /etc/ansible/`
     - navigate to ansible folder
-- `sudo git clone -b vagrant https://github.com/dav-par/working_ansible.git` to get the scripts
+- `sudo git clone -b vagrant https://github.com/dav-par/working_ansible.git` to get the scripts (this pulls the vagrant branch with scripts for a local set up)
 -  `sudo mv ansible/* ansible/.* .`
     - moves scripts down a level
 - run these scripts on the controller